yhorian/cardiff.marketing/src/posts/using-chatgpt-for-content-writing-round-peg-meets-square-hole.md

   - AI
   - Content-writing
 thumbnail: src/static/img/dall·e-fighting-chatgpt.png
+thumbnaildesc: Two robots pulling on paper - courtesy of DALL-E 2.
 ---
 ## Round Peg Meets Square Hole

 ChatGPT is an evolution of GPT3 with the ability to adapt its work based on chat history.
 It's a huge leap and there is no doubt it's shaking up the world already.
 But how does that relate to SEO and marketing in general?

 Thankfully that's easy to test and that's what we'll be doing today.

 Let's go through the content creation process.
 We'll start with the standard workflow for producing a new article that will be converting an organic search user:

-1. Keyword research.
+1. **Keyword research**.
 Pick out your target terms and get their search volume.
-2. Intent extrapolation.
+2. **Intent extrapolation**.
 Figure out why people are searching that term and how you can service it.

    * What is it they want?
    * How does that relate to your service/product/site?
    * What are they going to do next?
-3. Content research.
+3. **Content research**.
 Look at existing results and determine:
    * What they're writing about and how it fits the query
    * How good the quality of their content is
    * What you'll need to produce to beat it
-4. Article outline.
+4. **Article Plan**.
 Create an outline of the article you're creating based on the content research.
+If possible add headers that target popular queries.
-5. Content writing.
+5. **Content writing**.
 Flesh out your content with everything you researched so far.
-6. Review.
+6. **Review**.
 Make sure your content harmoniously does everything you need it to:

    * Fit the keyword you're optimising around.
    * Match the user's search intent.